 - Behind the Mask: The Rise of Leslie Vernon (2006): Be sure to watch until the very end of the credits.
 I seriously hope they make a sequel to this very underrated horror movie.

 - Frailty (2001): Intelligent and creepy; this underrated horror film will make you look at serial killers in a different way.
 Maybe they aren't all that bad?

-- Captain Kronos - Vampire Hunter (1974): Different vampires require different ways of killing.
+- Captain Kronos - Vampire Hunter (1974): Did you know that different vampires require different ways of killing?
 There have been rumors of a remake for years as the studios clearly see potential in this one.

 - [Rec] (2007): First responders will be in real danger if there's a zombie outbreak, as they will be the ones to respond to the calls for help.
 Scary movies that are actually scary are so rare, and this one is so much better than the American re-make - Quarantine.